carolineuys/zzzzzexample/_posts/2025-10-30-milling-a-PCB-board.md

 16. Hit run

 Setback today:
 We were given the wrong dimensions when creating the original design, so we had to recalculate the gcode for the design before milling.
 To do this we opened the design in Makeracam and changed the dimensions there.
 The correct dimensions were supposed to be 127.0mm x 101.0mm x 1.7mm.
 After fixing the dimensions we just recalculated the gcode so that the toolpaths would direct the machine to mill in the correct places.
 Another setback we had was that the software was confused because there was a bit that it was not expecting to be there after restarting due to the dimensions being wrong so when we hit “run” an error message popped up that the machine was locked.
+We had to have Mr. B help us fix this.

 Image of milled PCB board:
 <img width="3264" height="2448" alt="IMG_1292" src="https://github.com/user-attachments/assets/38b8cc5b-e343-49dd-9ac0-5f37e078fa8e" />